Reds fall 2 1/2 games back of last NL wild card as A's complete 3-game sweep with 7-4 win

 Wilson and Thomas homered in the fourth and Kurtz put the A's ahead 4-3 with two outs in the fifth with an opposite-field drive to left, his 32nd home run this season.
 Kurtz and the Yankees' Aaron Judge are tied for the big league lead of 16 opposite-field homers.

 Brett Harris' RBI double, his third hit, chased Nick Lodolo (8-8) in the sixth and boosted the lead to 5-3 .
-Rookier hit a two-run homer off Zach Maxwell in the seventh.
+Rooker hit a two-run homer off Zach Maxwell in the seventh.

 Morales (4-1) allowed three runs and four hits in five innings.
 Justin Sterner allowed Sal Stewart's leadoff homer in the eighth and Michael Kelly pitched a perfect ninth for his first big league save.